mathesar-foundation/mathesar-wiki/community/mentoring/project-idea-template.md

 ## Application Tips
 *Tips for writing a successful proposal to complete this project.
 This could include what specific questions to answer or what details could help the application stand out.*

+## Out of Scope
+*Describe any tasks that are out of scope or could be considered stretch goals.*

 ## Resources
 *A list of links to documentation/code/wiki pages, etc. relevant to the project idea.*